pirminschmid/CppToolbox/SimpleTextTemplate/README.md

 Usage
 -----

-The TextTemplate class is embedded in folder utils: [link][link].
+The TextTemplate class and additional helper classes are embedded in folder toolbox of the sample program: [link][link].
 See detailed documentation there.

 1) Building of the sample program: ```./compile.sh```